alexkaufman06/Bear-DnD/README.md

 # Bear Dnd
 This is a clone of the Airbnb app.
 It was built at Epicodus using Ruby on Rails and Bootstrap.
 The gem devise was used to handle user authentication.
-[View Site Here](https://rails--blogger.herokuapp.com/)
 ## Setup Instructions:
 ### Gems Used:
 ```